Skip to main content

 // Deliver as HTTP header

-The receipt is a compact JWS string -- a single line of base64url-encoded data.
+The receipt is a compact JWS string: a single line of base64url-encoded data with an Ed25519 signature.

 Step 4: Verify a receipt